AI Use Cases/Logistics

 What is the timeframe to deploy AI vendor management?

-Deployment typically takes 10-14 weeks from kickoff to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve data integration and vendor profile mapping; weeks 4-7 focus on model training using your historical TMS and claims data; weeks 8-10 include testing and dispatch team training; weeks 11-14 cover phased rollout and monitoring.
-Most Logistics clients see measurable results - lower freight costs, improved OTDR - within 60 days of go-live as the system begins optimizing daily vendor assignments.
+A rollout like this is scoped to show measurable results - lower freight costs, improved OTDR - within 60 days of go-live as the system begins optimizing daily vendor assignments.

 How does Revenue Institute ensure data security and compliance during the AI vendor management process?